moyu717/CAF/README.md

 ## Recommendation via Collaborative Autoregressive Filtering (CAF)

-This is the python implementation -- a item recommendation model using Collaborative Autoregressive Flows.
+This is the python implementation -- an item recommendation model using Collaborative Autoregressive Flows.

 ## Requirements
 - python2.7